The company is hoping to realize €10m in cost savings by 2021 on 2018 levels through this rationalization process.

 Market trends in 2018

-ForFarmers said average milk prices on the Continent were lower in 2018 than in 2017, although the five-year average is still at an acceptable level.
+ForFarmers reported that average milk prices on the Continent were lower in 2018 than in 2017, although the five-year average is still at an acceptable level.

 Average milk prices in the UK were 2% higher than the year before.